WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 The authors of this document would like to explore the following items at the upcoming RWoT7 event:

-* Would it be possible to re-use this specification for the Identity Hubs use case as well as the HIE of One use case?
+* Would it be possible to reuse this specification for the Identity Hubs use case as well as the HIE of One use case?
 * Are there different representations of the message flow above that should be explored?